shoham404/Cost-Manager-REStful-Web-Services/README.md

 It provides features such as **user management, expense recording, and monthly expense reports**.
 The project is backed by **MongoDB** and follows a **RESTful API architecture** with structured endpoints.

+### You can run online tests using the address https://cost-manager-g8w5.onrender.com

 #### This repository contains:

 * **Backend API** built with **Express.js**.